Meta Dynamic Pricing: Transfer Learning Across Experiments: Introduction

 We first formulate the problem of learning the true prior online while solving a sequence of pricing experiments for different products.
 Our meta dynamic pricing algorithm requires two key ingredients.
 First, for each product, we must balance the need to learn about the prior (``meta-exploration'') with the need to leverage the prior to achieve strong performance for the current product (``meta-exploitation'').
 In other words, our algorithm balances an additional exploration-exploitation tradeoff across price experiments.
 Second, a key technical challenge is that finite-sample estimation errors of the prior may significantly impact the performance of Thompson sampling for any given product.
 In particular, vanilla Thompson sampling may fail to converge with an incorrect prior; as a result, directly using the estimated prior across products can result in poor performance.
+To this end, we introduce a novel ``prior alignment" technique to analyze the regret of Thompson sampling with a mis-specified prior, which may be of independent interest.

-In order to maintain strong performance guarantees for every product, we increase the variance of the estimated prior by a term that is a function of the prior's estimated finite-sample error.
+Using our alignment technique, we show surprisingly that \textit{despite} prior mis-specification, greedy updating of the prior is sufficient to learn effectively across pricing experiments when the prior covariance is known.
+However, when the prior has an unknown covariance matrix, it is beneficial to widen the estimated prior covariance by a term that is a function of the prior's estimated finite-sample error.
 Thus, we use a more conservative approach (a wide prior) for earlier products when the prior is uncertain; over time, we gain a better estimate of the prior, and can leverage this knowledge for better empirical performance.
 Our algorithm provides an exact prior correction path over time to achieve strong performance guarantees across all pricing problems.
 We prove that, when using our algorithm, the price of an unknown prior for Thompson sampling is negligible in experiment-rich environments (\ie, as the number of products grows large).